-Gloria Musicae, the Sarasota-based professional vocal ensemble, celebrates the excellence of choral music through innovative, stimulating performances that both educate and entertain the public.
+Gloria Musicae, Sarasota's professional vocal ensemble, celebrates the excellence of choral music through innovative, stimulating performances and educational outreach.

-Gloria Musicae, the Sarasota-based professional vocal ensemble, celebrates the excellence of choral music through innovative, stimulating performances that both educate and entertain the public.
-Arden Fowler founded Gloria Musicae in 1979.
+Arden Fowler founded Gloria Musicae Singers in 1979.
 Ms. Fowler, new to Sarasota at the time, noticed a lack of opportunities for professional choral singers, and together with Ann Stephenson-Moe and George Bledsoe, began recruiting singers from around the area to form the first professional chorus in the southeast United States.
 Gloria Musicae is comprised of classically trained, auditioned singers performing music from a broad spectrum of the choral literature.
 Their repertoire spans four centuries and includes major works with orchestra, intimate madrigals, church motets, folk songs, close-harmony jazz, and Broadway show music.
 The ensemble also specializes in premiere performances of lesser-known choral works, particularly those works by living American composers.
 Gloria Musicae has performed premieres by Rene Clausen, Dick Hyman, Robert Levin, Gwyneth Walker, and Jim Grant.